AdobeDocs/developers-animatesdk-docs/Top-Level_Functions_and_Methods/mouseMove.md

 #### Example

 ```
 The following examples show how this function can be used.
 The first example displays a message in the Output panel that the mouse is being moved.
-The second example displays the *x* and *y* coordinates of the mouse’s location as it moves.
+The second example displays the *x* and *y* coordinates of the mouseâ€™s location as it moves.
 function mouseMove() { fl.trace("moving");
 }
 function mouseMove(pt) {